 At first you may need to rest in bed.
-Caregivers may help you elevate your arm or leg at the level of your heart.
-Your caregiver will tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
+Healthcare providers may help you elevate your arm or leg at the level of your heart.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
 If you ever feel weak or dizzy, sit or lie down right away.

 - Antibiotics: This medicine helps fight or prevent an infection caused by bacteria.
 Take them as directed.

 - Diuretics: This medicine helps decrease swelling and edema (excess fluid).
 It is often called water pills.
 You may urinate more often when you take this medicine.

 - Pain medicine: You may need medicine to decrease pain and swelling.
 You may need a doctor's order for this medicine.
 Do not wait until the pain is severe before you take your medicine.

 - Blood and urine tests: You may need blood or urine tests to check for damage to your muscles or kidneys.

 - Doppler ultrasound: This test checks blood flow in your muscles.
 Blood flow to your arm or leg may be decreased in compartment syndrome.